gohugoio/hugo/README.md

     Go expects all of your libraries to be found in`$GOPATH`.

+7. If you are changing files in the `commands` directory, note that `main.go` imports from Github.
+One solution to this is to clone spf13's Hugo (or go get) into $GOPATH/src/github.com, then add your Hugo fork as a remote.

 ### Build and Install the Binaries from Source (Advanced Install)

 Add Hugo and its package dependencies to your go `src` directory.